 It is a simmering soup stock in the middle of the table, served with vegetables, mushrooms, and pre-cooked rice noodles.
 In my experience, each restaurant makes it a little different.
 Sometimes they will add pineapple for extra taste!
 When you visit a restaurant, the waiter brings the hot pot so you can cook with your friends and family in the middle of the table.
 Vietnamese culture, especially in Hue city, enjoys this very popular vegan dish every day.
 If you like soup, this vegan food in Vietnam will take it to the next level for you!
 It’s a must-try if you want to experience real Vietnamese food culture.

 Banh beo – Hue rice cake

 Banh Beo is originally from Hue city, however, now it can be found in other cities around Vietnam.
 This small steamed rice cake is white in color and with a dimple in the middle.
 The soft cake is served as a side dish with a savory filling inside, usually green bean, and spring onions.

 I can almost hear you thinking, “What on earth is a sweet soup?”

-This one is my personal favourite.
+This one is my personal favorite.
 Ever since moving to Vietnam, I have gained an appreciation and a taste for tofu.

 In Western countries, people do not consider tofu as part of their daily diet, but here’s the thing, they don’t know how to cook it properly for a good taste.
 Tofu in Vietnam is exceptional!
 Visiting different vegetarian restaurants, you will see it in soups, cakes, salads, and you can order tofu on its own.
 It’s not easy to make, but Vietnamese have mastered it for sure!